All Episodes

 So what is Uma doing?

-Uma is promoting the mother.
+Umma is promoting the mother.

-Uma was part of the publication of this whole radical group.
+Umma was part of the publication of this whole radical group.

 Uma is Hillary's best friend.

-Uma is the one that did all the connecting with Clinton Foundation donors to Hillary while she's Secretary of State, which allowed them to buy access and in many cases become multimillionaires.
+Uma is the one that did all the connecting with Clinton Foundation donors to Hillary while she's Secretary of State, which allowed them to buy access and, in many cases, become multi-millionaires so they can give more money to the foundation.

-Or they can hire Hillary and Bill for expensive speeches.
+Or they can hire Hillary and bill for expensive speeches.

-What a great what a great country America is.
+What a great country America is.

-So she's paid by the Saudis to do this in 1995, three weeks before Clinton gave her famous women's rights speech in Beijing, Uma's mother headlined an unusual Washington conference organized by CARE, the Council on American Islamic Relations, to lobby against the UN platform drafted by Clinton and other feminists.
+In 1995, three weeks before Clinton gave her famous women's rights speech in Beijing, Uma's mother headlined an unusual Washington conference organized by CARE, the Council on American Islamic Relations, to lobby against the UN platform drafted by Clinton and other feminists.

 Visibly angry, she argued it runs counter to Islam and was a conspiracy against Muslims.

-Now, this actually Goes into this whole issue.
+Now, this actually goes into this whole issue.

 By the way, anyone paying attention to what's going on in the world and this whole refugee crisis?

-You know, there's an article out today that says under Hillary there's going to be in her first term probably a million immigrants from Muslim countries.
+You know, there's an article out today that says under Hillary, there's going to be in her first term probably a million immigrants from Muslim countries.

-Well, the problem is if you're coming from a country that practices female genital mutilation that says women must submit at the whim of any man that a woman can't drive, a woman's told how to dress, four male eyewitnesses for rape.
+Well, the problem is if you're coming from a country that practices female genital mutilation that says women must submit at the whim of any man, that a woman can't drive, a woman's told how to dress, four male eyewitnesses for rape.

-The problem is all of that is contrary to American constitutional values.
+Here's the problem: the problem is all of that is contrary to American constitutional values.

 But we're supposed to believe it was just only by name only.

-Her brother's part of it, her mother's leading it, and her sisters are part of it.
+And her sisters are part of it.

 But now we're supposed to believe that Uma apparently doesn't believe these things?